pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu_apps_workload_create.md

 # Tanzu apps workload create

-Create a workload with specified configuration
+Create a workload with the specified configuration.

 ### Synopsis

-Create a workload with specified configuration.
+Create a workload with the specified configuration.

 Workload configuration options include:

 - Source code to build
 - Runtime resource limits
 - Environment variables